open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX/Nodes/RHS2116Device.rst

 Configuration GUI
 _________________________
-The **RHS2116 Configuration GUI**, which is a part of the ``Bonsai.ONIX.Design`` library, is opened by double clicking on the RHS2116Device node when editing the workflow or clicking the ellipsis next to the ``StimulusSequence`` parameter option in the property pane.
+The **RHS2116 Configuration GUI**, which is a part of the ``Bonsai.ONIX.Design`` package, is opened by double clicking on the RHS2116Device node when editing the workflow or clicking the ellipsis next to the ``StimulusSequence`` parameter option in the property pane.
 It is used to define multichannel stimulus sequences.